Land reclamation in Singapore: Existing hills

+Sand mining in other countries

-Reclamation of submerged land requires a substance to fill in the reclaimed area.
-Given the shallow depth of the waters surrounding much of Singapore, sand has generally been seen as the best option for this process.
-Raffles used soil from a razed hill to raise the southwest bank of the Singapore River, but sand is the predominant choice.
-In fact, Singapore has used so much sand that it has run out of its own, and imports sand from surrounding areas in order to meet its land reclamation needs.
+As more lands are being reclaimed, Singapore has used so much sand that it has run out of its own, and imports sand from surrounding areas in order to meet its land reclamation needs.
 Though industries around the world depend on sand, the United Nations Environment Programme found Singapore to be the largest importer of sand worldwide in 2014.
 In 2010 alone, Singapore imported 14.6 million tons of sand.

 In recent years, however, sources of sand have become more scarce.
 In 1997, Malaysia announced a ban on the export of sand, yet Malaysian media continue to report rampant smuggling of sand into Singapore, leading then former Prime Minister Mahathir Mohamad to protest that these corrupt sand miners were "digging Malaysia and giving her to other people".

 A sand mining boat dredges Cambodia's Tatai River.

 In 2007, Indonesia enacted a ban against exporting sand specifically to Singapore.
 This ban followed tensions between Singapore and Indonesia regarding islands lying between the two countries: sand miners had reportedly all but demolished these islands.
 In 2007, more than 90% of Singapore's imported sand had come from Indonesia.
 The ban resulted in an increase in construction costs in Singapore as well as the need to find new sources of sand, which has become increasingly difficult as more neighbouring countries institute their own bans and regulations regarding the export of sand.
 In 2009, Vietnam instituted its own ban against the export of sand to Singapore, followed the same year by Cambodia, although that country's prohibition was less all-encompassing: though sand from some seabeds could still be exported, river sand could no longer be dredged and distributed.
 More recently, however, certain rivers that receive replenishments of sand naturally due to their proximity to seawater have been made exempt from this ban.
 In spite of these restrictions, Cambodia, which provided just 25% of Singapore's sand imports in 2010, is now its primary source of sand.
 This increase has dramatically changed local ecosystems.
 After the dredging of Cambodia's Tatai River (exempt from the ban) began in 2010, locals saw an estimated 85% reduction in the catch of fish, crab, and lobsters; tourist numbers have similarly decreased as construction and noise have surged.
 People living near the river have petitioned for an end to sand mining there.
 Large-scale damage has been seen throughout Koh Kong Province as a result of this dredging.
+Imports from Cambodia stopped in November 2016.
+In 2017, Cambodia enacted a ban on sand exports.
+In 2026, it was reported that sand imports from Cambodia resumed despite the 2017 ban.

 The Singaporean government refuses to disclose where the sand it receives is imported from.
 The Ministry of National Development has said that the government buys sand from "a diverse range of approved sources", but maintains that further details are not public information.